albazarova/123/README.md

-# files to download from bham
+# files for uploading to bham